 Adam is a CBS Sports assistant managing editor who has been picking college football and NFL since 2002.
 Born and raised in Florida, he has been covering sports since 1996 when he began his own newsletter and has not stopped following the ins and outs of the games we love.
 Though he will take the occasional underdog, Adam often looks for value with the favorites, especially after sharp money comes in and lines fall below key numbers.
-In 2016 he cashed at a 62 percent rate and in 2017 he went 28-24 on NFL plays, capping off the season with the Eagles (+4.5) in Super Bowl 52.
+In 2016 he cashed at a 62 percent rate and in 2017 he went 26-18 (59 percent) on NFL picks.
+Silverstein capped it off by riding the Eagles (+4.5) in Super Bowl 52.
 For Adam Silverstein media inquiries, contact SportsLine@CBSInteractive.com.

 Florida?s lack of consistency this season is maddening, particularly for the Rowdy Reptiles, but the Gators have proven to be a team that is able to raise its game to match top-tier opponents.
 Florida is 6-2 against ranked teams this season and .500 against the NCAA Tournament field.
 Mike White appears to have gotten into his team's head late in the season for a furious finish despite the tough loss in the SEC Tournament.
 Let's not forget that UF has the second-most RP quadrant 1 wins in the nation (10) behind only North Carolina.
 Remember last year when Florida was considered a first-round upset candidate?
 Yeah, that team went to the Elite Eight ... just like the Gators have in each of their last five tourney appearances.
 I don't expect that to happen this year -- their frontcourt is basically nonexistent -- but they should be able to beat a St. Bonaventure team that has not played a top-30 defense and lost its only game against a top-40 offense (by 12).
 The Gators have both and will cover this one (though they'll probably see a double-digit lead dissipate late).